 Tip # 8 - Packright

 Pack all the baby’s needs and opt to purchase a baby bag instead of regular ones.
 Baby bags are spacious and conveniently designed to fit bottles, nappies, and other stuff that are needed when going out.

 Eonian Care offers an on-the-go cooler bag that is ergonomically designed to store breast milk and ensures that this stays warm or cool for up to four hours.
 It has two compartments where you can conveniently place the bottles on one side and the pump on the other.

 Tip # 9 - Save money and buy accessories

 Save more money and only buy what you need.
 Sometimes, mums tend to buy another set when they can purchase some accessories.

 Products from Eonian Care come with compatible accessories to make it more convenient for mums to only get what they need.
 Whether they might need a baby bag, breast shields, pump massage cushion, nail trimmer replacement pads, cylinders, and more, Eonian has it all in-store.

 Tip # 10 - Take care of your diet

-Last but not least, always choose to eat healthily.
+Last but not least for our 10 baby feeding tips, always choose to eat healthily.
 Be careful of food that triggers allergies and stay away from caffeine.
 Remember that as a breastfeeding mum, what you eat is also what the baby eats.
 A healthy mother means a healthy baby, indeed!